CartoDB/cartodb/doc/frontend/new-dashboard/README.md

 ## Components
 Components are one of the most important things within Vue applications.
 They are what allow us to build the application itself by using and composing them on one another.

-We split components in two types: page components and regular components.
+We split components into two types: page components and regular components.

 Page components are the ones that vue-router render when matching a predefined route.
 The regular ones are those which are within pages and build what we consider the whole page.